gamepace/Hunt-Match-Tracker/README.md

 # Hunt-Match-Tracker
 ![https://www.huntshowdown.com/assets/img/logo-nav.png](https://www.huntshowdown.com/assets/img/logo-nav.png)

-**Hunt-Match-Tracker** is a tool which automatically checks the attributes.xml file in the "\Hunt Showdown\user\profiles\default\" path.
+**Hunt-Match-Tracker** is a tool which automatically checks the attributes.xml produced by the game [Hund: Showdown by Crytek](https://www.huntshowdown.com/) in the installation path.
 In this file are many attributes stored about the player and last match.
-(Bloodline, MMR, Map, Bosses, etc...).
+(Bloodline, MMR, Map, Bosses, etc...)

 ## How does this work?